carneades/carneades-3/doc/manual/projects.md

 The "theory" field allows you to specify which argumentation schemes to use to construct and reconstruct arguments.
-It is initialized to use model of Walton's argumentation schemes distributed with the system, from the default project: "default/walton_schemes".
+It is initialized to use the model of Walton's argumentation schemes distributed with the system, from the default project: "default/walton_schemes".

-Projects are store in files on your file system the directory specified in the "carneades.clj" file in your home directory.
+Projects are stored in files on your file system in the directory specified in the "carneades.clj" file in your home directory.
 See the System Administration chapter for further configuration details.